 - Hire a New Lawyer Before Firing the Existing One: In order to reduce delays, the Judge may not let you dismiss your lawyer before you hire a new one.
 As such, it’s better to secure new counsel first.

 - Put Instructions & Goals in Writing: Lawyers hate representing clients that don’t trust them and don’t clearly express their instructions.
 Putting your expectations in writing provides clarity, ensuring both parties are on the same page.

-We believe that sticking with your current counsel during a criminal case is usually the better course.
-That said, in some scenarios, it may become or feel necessary to switch criminal lawyers.
+We believe that sticking with your current lawyer during a criminal case is usually the better course.
+That said, in some scenarios, it may become or feel necessary to switch lawyers.
 Here are a few of the more common reasons that people change lawyers during a criminal case.